binury/WebFishingCove/README.md

 - [X] Spawn actors required for the metal detector
 - [X] Improve error handling
 - [X] Some sort of plugin or modding support (C# API)
-- [ ] Add proper support for actor handling (90%)
+- [X] Add proper support for actor handling
 - [X] Make hostspawn and metalspawn IHostedService's
-- [ ] Write a plugin guide / how to create plugins
+- [X] Write a plugin guide / how to create plugins, can be found here [Plugins.md](./Plugins.md)

 # How to run: